 EISCAT-3D and EGI.eu established a ‘study case’ collaboration [7] in February 2013 inside the ENVRI project [8].
 The study case aims to identify existing services and solutions from EGI that can address the data pre-processing, post-processing, publishing needs of EISCAT-3D, and which could be reused in other ESFRI projects of ENVRI as well.
 In the context of this study case we propose setting up a proof of concept system that would help EISCAT take the first steps towards a strategy that can help handling big data in EISCAT-3D.
 The proof of concept system would be able to:

 Stage EISCAT-3D lower-level data (voltage data) into a large-scale, distributed e-science storage system, such as storage elements of EGI or EUDAT.
 The data to be used in the proof of concept is the ~60TB EISCAT archive that has been collected between 1981-2013.
+XXXX

 Provide advance discovery facilities for scientists to search through all levels of the data and identify specific signatures, for example: plasma features, meteors, space debris, astronomical features, etc.